Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 ***
 ### Managers
 * ONET-SOC code and title: 11-3121.00 - Human Resources Manager
-* 5 most important tasks they carry out (provide the importance score, in Details):
+* 5 MOST IMPORTANT TASKS THEY CARRY OUT(provide the importance score, in details):
-- Serve as a link between management and employees by handling questions, interpreting and administering contracts and helping resolve work-related problems
+* Serve as a link between management and employees by handling questions, interpreting and administering contracts and helping resolve work-related problems
-- Advise managers on organizational policy matters, such as equal employment opportunity and sexual harassment, and recommend needed changes.
+* Advise managers on organizational policy matters, such as equal employment opportunity and sexual harassment, and recommend needed changes.
-- Analyze and modify compensation and benefits policies to establish competitive programs and ensure compliance with legal requirements.
+* Analyze and modify compensation and benefits policies to establish competitive programs and ensure compliance with legal requirements.
-- Analyze and modify compensation and benefits policies to establish competitive programs and ensure compliance with legal requirements.
+* Analyze and modify compensation and benefits policies to establish competitive programs and ensure compliance with legal requirements.
-- Perform difficult staffing duties, including dealing with understaffing, refereeing disputes, firing employees, and administering disciplinary procedures.
+* Perform difficult staffing duties, including dealing with understaffing, refereeing disputes, firing employees, and administering disciplinary procedures.
-- Represent organization at personnel-related hearings and investigations
+* Represent organization at personnel-related hearings and investigations
 * Is this job routine?
 Your judgment (0-10): 4
 * Is this job cognitive?
 Your judgment (0-10): 8
-* 5 most important skills they require to possess (provide the importance score, in Details):
+* 5 MOST IMPORTANT SKILLS THEY REQUIRE TO POSSES (provide the importance score, in Details):
-- Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+* Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-- Management of Personnel Resources — Motivating, developing, and directing people as they work, identifying the best people for the job.
+* Management of Personnel Resources — Motivating, developing, and directing people as they work, identifying the best people for the job.
-- Speaking — Talking to others to convey information effectively.
+* Speaking — Talking to others to convey information effectively.
-- Judgment and Decision Making — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
+* Judgment and Decision Making — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
-- Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
+* Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
-* 5 technology skills:
+* 5 TECHNOLOGY SKILLS:
 * Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
 * Management of Personnel Resources — Motivating, developing, and directing people as they work, identifying the best people for the job.
 * Speaking — Talking to others to convey information effectively.